myothiha/medicalQA/README.md

 By employing a multi-faceted evaluation approach encompassing expert judgment, precision metrics, and comparative analysis, we obtained a comprehensive understanding of our medical chatbot's strengths, weaknesses, and areas for improvement.
 This iterative process enables us to continuously enhance the chatbot's capabilities and deliver optimal performance in addressing users' medical queries.

 ## RESULTS
 Dr. Garima Thakur, Dr. Abhigya Paudeyal.
-Dr
+Dr Sudeshna Shrestha

 | Accuracy | Logic | Informativeness | Comprehension | Tone | Repeated Answer | Total Score (%) |
 |----------|-------|-----------------|---------------|------|-----------------|-----------------|